What Anxiolytics Can Help Treat Alzheimer's Symptoms?

 These are not all the possible side effects of anxiolytics.
 Patients should talk to their doctor about what to expect with treatment with anxiolytics.

 Side effects can also vary depending on what kind of anxiolytic someone is taking.
+Elderly individuals are more prone to these side effects with benzodiazepine use: confusion, cognitive impairment, delirium, paradoxical excitation, and night wandering.
 Talk to a doctor about the specific kind of drug that’s being prescribed, as well as the common side effects, including potentially serious side effects, patients should be looking for.

 Anxiolytics can be a helpful treatment for people with Alzheimer’s disease, although they should be prescribed with care, and only after other kinds of treatment have proven ineffective.
 There are risks and benefits to medication, so a discussion with the doctor about whether this is right for someone, their symptoms, and the specific situation is highly recommended.